Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

 ![Arduino](tabela123.png)
 ![Arduino](tabela23.png)
-fig.7
+### fig.7

 # Arduino && English input system

 Using the Arduino and practical codes, we were able to create a system where we can write a message on the Arduino's LCD using only two buttons.
 Additionally, having within that system the option to delete, space and send the message "managing only 2 buttons".

 ![Arduino](cs.jpeg)
-fig.8
+### fig.8

+### English input system
-### This is the code that allows us to write a message in arduino
+This is the cide that we use to write a message using Arduino, the message will be show in the Lcd that would be connected with the Arduino.
+This is the first code that we use to complete the project and have basic English communication

 ```.sh
 // include the library code:
 #include <LiquidCrystal.h>